golemfactory/yagna-docs/payments/payments-explained.md

 ### Pay on agreement termination

-The simplest way to achieve payments for resources actually used within the scope of a single agreement is for the provider agent to wait until the agreement is terminated (for whatever reason) and issue a single invoice based on the registered usages and the agreed-upon coefficients that translate the usage into the final cost.
+The simplest way to achieve payments for the resources actually used within the scope of a single agreement is for the provider agent to wait until the agreement is terminated (for whatever reason) and issue a single invoice based on the registered usages and the agreed-upon coefficients that translate the usage into the final cost.

 The requestor agent then accepts such an invoice and pays the accumulated cost with a single transaction.